 In an effort to capture the allure of his home country, Florentine ensured that his watches were made to be rugged, simple, and durable.
 Though the company was founded before the development of the wristwatch, Florentine's pocket watches achieved what he had envisioned and became a staple watch in the US.

 The first IWC wristwatch, intended to be worn by women, was made in 1899.
-From the creation of their first wristwatch, Schaffhausen followed the watchmaking industry into the turn of the century and the wristwatch boom of the 1900’s.
-Over 150 years after their creation IWC Schaffhausen is still making impeccable watches for an ever expanding luxury watch market.
+From the creation of their first wristwatch, Schaffhausen followed the watchmaking industry into the turn of the century and the wristwatch boom of the 1900s.
+Over 150 years after its creation IWC Schaffhausen is still making impeccable watches for an ever-expanding luxury watch market.

 Now that we have a better understanding of who IWC Schaffhausen is as a company, here's what you can expect when you buy an IWC watch: